 Grant yourself some bonus points for taking that chore list outside.
 Maybe weed the garden for 15 minutes, or mow just the front lawn.
 It not only crosses more tasks of your to-do list, but it can help rest your eyes after staring at a screen all day.

 Devise a Snack Resistance Plan

 If you have excellent self-control, confine your eating to scheduled meals.
 For example, lunch is every day at 12:30 and dinner is at 7.
-Aside from caffeine breaks, vow to avoid the kitchen outside of those prescribed meal times.
+Aside from caffeine breaks, vow to avoid the kitchen outside of those prescribed mealtimes.

 This is a good tip for folks trying to work from home with school-age kids.
 Instead of working a straight daytime schedule of 9 to 5, divide the workday into two sections, from 9 a.m. to 2 p.m., then from 7 p.m. to 10 p.m.
-We call this the "Spanish method."
+Some longtime freelancers call this the "Spanish method."
 In Spain, the traditional work schedule includes a midday siesta in which families return home at 2 p.m. for a long lunch and even a short nap before returning to work at 5 p.m. and continuing late into the evening.

-Although siesta culture is fading in southern Europe, it's a useful schedule for parents trying to juggle working from home with taking care of school-age kids.
-With this schedule, you can be with the kids for a few hours when they get home from school, make dinner, eat together, then go back to the office for a few more hours in the evening.
+Although siesta culture is fading in southern Europe, it's a useful schedule for parents trying to juggle working from home with taking care of school-age children.
+With this schedule, you can be with the kids for a few hours when they get home from school, make dinner and eat together, then go back to the office for a few more hours in the evening.
 If both parents work from home, you'll want to swap duties every night so that one parent can help get the kids to bed while the other works.